Posts

 Image

 Christmas has always been one of my favorite holidays.
 Of course, when my daughter was growing up, it was even more special.
 Every parent enjoys watching the excitement in their child's eyes as they unwrap each unknown or unexpected gift.
-When my daughter was two years old she was sick all night on Christmas Eve.
-On Christmas morning she wasn’t in the best of moods.
-She sat in her little wood rocking chair with her arms crossed and head down.
+When my daughter was two years old, she was sick all night on Christmas Eve.
+On Christmas morning, she wasn’t in the best of moods.
+She sat in her little wooden rocking chair with her arms crossed and head down.
 Her lip puckered out in anger.
-I tried to sweet talk her into opening a present.
+I tried to sweet-talk her into opening a present.
 I had purchased toys I knew she would love.
 I had wrapped them up and put on a big bow.
-The stack of presents were all around her on either side, but she wasn’t budging.
+The stack of presents was all around her on either side, but she wasn’t budging.
 The rest of the family, myself included, went on opening our presents and listening to the Christmas music play in th e background.
-Soon enough, the anger melted away and she was down on the floor ripping the paper off one package after another.
-I was not going to force her to receive the gifts I ...
+Soon enough, the anger melted away, and she was down on the floor ripping the paper off one package after another.
+I was not going to force her to receive the gift...

 When Right Feels Wrong & Wrong Feels Right